cloudbearings/restaurantfindingapp/README.md

 # restaurantfindingapp
 Distributed Systems course project, Distributed Restaurant and Parking lot Finding android application.
+Android application to find a restuarant and get a parking spot near it.
+It is an application used by multiple users who give their current location and the preference of cuisine.
+The application is a peer to peer master slave application, where the application decides the master from the available devices depending on the connectivity between the devices.
+Once the restaurant is decided the appilcation finds the closest parking lot near the restaurant and blocks a parking spot.